State and Parameter Estimation for a Neural Model of Local Field Potentials: Nested particle filter for the Radon transformed cortical data

 and for which

 We run the nested particle filter, \Cref{alg:NPF}, with $N = M = 250$ particles, $K = 45000 $ time steps, $\delta t=0.02\mathrm{s}$, uniform priors on parameters

 and Gaussian prior on the state $X_0$, as given in \eqref{eq:GP}.
-Note that the size $J$ of the state vector changes depending on the Radon angle $\alpha$.
+Note that the size $J$ of the state vector changes depending on the Radon angle $\alpha$, and {$\delta t$ is the inverse of the sampling rate of the LFP measurements.
+The tuning parameters, $Q$, $R$, $\beta$ and the prior ranges were chosen from a set of candidates consistent with the characteristics of the observations ( amplitude and frequencies), for which we run \Cref{alg:NPF} and monitor the behaviour of variance, $RMSE$ and effective sample size.
+For some synthetic experiments illustrating the effect of misspecification of $Q$, $R$ and the prior ranges, we refer the reader to \Cref{Appendix:noise,Appendix:prior}.
+We also reproduce the same experiments described in this section for two additional values of the tapering fraction $\beta$ in \Cref{appendix:tukey}.}

-We consider the one-dimensional observations obtained from the Radon transform with angles $\alpha=0^{\circ},60^{\circ},90^{\circ},150^{\circ}$, as described in \cref{sec:radon}.
-In \Cref{fig:A4_params_angles} we show the evolution over time of the empirical mean estimates of the parameters $A$, $\nu$ and $f$ for the average of ten independent runs of \Cref{alg:NPF}.
-Note that the posterior mean estimates of the parameters $(A,\nu,f)$ were initialized with $(15,0.5,0)$, however, these values are not shown on \Cref{fig:A4_params_angles} because the first 20 time steps (burn-in) were discarded.
+We consider the one-dimensional observations obtained from the Radon transform with angles $\alpha=0^{\circ},60^{\circ},90^{\circ},150^{\circ}$, as described in \cref{sec:radon}. { We select this subset of angles because it spans the dominant frequency behaviours exhibited in \cref{fig:A4_radon_x_freq_angles} without redundancy.
+Moreover, orthogonality of the two pairs ensures that each selected projection angle contributes maximally independent information about the original 2D signal.} In \Cref{fig:A4_params_angles} we show the evolution over time of the empirical mean estimates of the parameters $A$, $\nu$ and $f$ for the average of ten independent runs of \Cref{alg:NPF}.
+Note that the posterior mean estimates of the parameters $(A,\nu,f)$ were initialized with $(15,0.5,0)$, however, these values are not shown on \Cref{fig:A4_params_angles} because the first 20 time steps (burn-in) were discarded for clarity. { We also show the $2\sigma$ band around the mean estimates, where $\sigma$ is the total standard deviation that combines the average within-run and between-run variances, such that